mustafar/nh-recipes/content/blog/shami-kabab/index.md

 Grind in food processor till just done, it should not turn creamy.

-Add crushed fried onions, chopped coriander, lemon juice, mix well, and check seasoning.
+Add crushed fried onions, chopped coriander/chopped mint, lemon juice, green chillies,  mix well, and check seasoning.

 Form into approximately ½” thick and 2½“ diameter rounds.
 Drop a tablespoon or two of oil into a   thick bottom frying pan.
 Heat oil on medium and place kababs.
 Reduce heat to low.
 Keep dripping oil little by little and fry.
 When nicely browned, turn over carefully with thin edge flat spoon, and fry on other side.